arthur5120/basic-crud-app/README.md

 ~~~
 npm run dev
 ~~~
-2. Then, with a different terminal, go to the **backend** folder inside the root directory and run the command 🔽
+2. In a separate terminal window, go to the **backend** folder inside the root directory and run the command 🔽
 ~~~
 npm start
 ~~~
+3. That's it, then you just have to open a web browser and navigate to **http://localhost:5173** to view the app.
 -----------------------------------------------------------------------------------------------------------------

 # ☑️ Others